suitproject/suit-color-scheme/README.md

 from suitcolormap import *
 ```

-When applying the color scheme to your plots, you need to add cmap and norm.
+When applying the color scheme to your plots, you need to add the cmap.

 ```python